DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 2. DEON combined with Jira or Azure DevOps

-In more structured environments, DEON extends traditional tools by serving as a visual and collaborative interface on Jira or Azure DevOps.
-It provides teams and stakeholders with a clearer understanding of the data – without losing the benefits of enterprise systems.
+In more structured environments DEON extends traditional tools by serving as visual and collaborative interface on Jira or Azure DevOps serves.
+It provides teams and stakeholders a clearer understanding of the data – without losing the benefits of enterprise systems.

-During a PI planning session, a delivery manager embeds live Jira queries in DEON.
-Around it, the canvas contains architecture diagrams, business goals, and team notes.
-Stakeholders can immediately identify dependencies, priorities, and trade-offs without switching tools or losing context.
+Während a PI planning session, a Delivery Manager embeds live Jira queries into DEON.
+Around it, the canvas enthält architecture diagrams, Geschäftsziele and team notes.
+Stakeholders können dependencies, priorities and compromises recognize instantly, without switching tools or losing context.

 Main strengths: